Jaejoong1234/DS210_Final_Project/README.md

 4. Calculating Average Degree
 - Question: Can you explain how to compute the average degree of a graph in Rust?
 - Answer: Sure, sum up all the vertex degrees by iterating over your degrees vector and then divide by the number of vertices to get the average degree.
-Since you've already stored the degrees in a vector, you can use the 'iter' and 'sum' methods to get the total degree count, then divide by the graph's vertex count.
+Since you've already stored the degrees in a vector, you can use the `iter` and `sum` methods to get the total degree count, then divide by the graph's vertex count.